derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 Utility functions that operate on xray.DataArray objects are found in the `morticia.tools.xd` package.
 These functions perform axis harmonisation as well as unit checking and conversion.

+The axis harmonisation functions for `xray.DataArray` objects requires that all axes have numeric coordinates.
+This applies also to axes that would benefit from having text labels.
+Text labels would be more appropriate for axes such as spectral channels and filed orientation for MTF data.
+In the case of spectral channels (with axis label `chn`) will be channel numbers (starting from 0).

+This curently applies equally well to timeseries.
+FOr incorporation in multi-axis `xray.DataArray` objects, timestamps must be converted to Julian date.
+A list of labels for such axes can and should be maintained in the `xray.DataArray` attributes (`attrs`).

 Units of Measure
 ----------------
 Tracking of units of measure is not performed automatically in ``MORTICIA`` such as with the use of the pint package.